ControlEverythingCommunity/ADS1115/README.md

 https://www.controleverything.com/content/Analog-Digital-Converters?sku=ADS1115_I2CADC

-This Sample code can be used with Raspberry pi, Arduino and Particle.
+This Sample code can be used with Raspberry pi, Arduino, Particle and Beaglebone Black.

 ## Java
 Download and install pi4j library on Raspberry pi.
 Steps to install pi4j are provided at: